mfsohail12/mini-chat-app/README.md

 ```
 ./client
 ```
-3. Create each new client connection in separate sessions.
+3. Create each new client connection in a separate session.